GIORGIgok/tech-task-tbc-react/README.md

 for macOS
 - `open index.html`

-or just Double-click on on the index.html file in project's folder.
+or just Double-click on the index.html file in project's folder.

 Now you are ready to explore and interact with the project in your web browser.